Windward Passage

 No analysis available

-Concrete construction is strongly supported by the MLS record, with 20 of 20 current listings showing CONCRE.
-The public remarks across many listings focus on amenities, views, and renovations, but do not explicitly discuss construction materials.
-This appears to be consistent building-level data rather than a copy-paste anomaly.
+Concrete construction is very strongly supported by the MLS record, with 20 of 20 current listings marked CONCRE.
+The public remarks across many listings consistently describe Windward Passage as a high-rise condo building, which aligns with concrete construction even though agents do not explicitly repeat the material in remarks.

-Moderate MLS support exists for double-wall construction, with 13 of 20 current listings checked for DOUWAL.
-No public remarks explicitly mention 'double wall' or similar phrasing, so this looks more like checkbox-driven MLS data than confirmed narrative evidence.
+Double-wall construction has moderate MLS support, with 12 of 20 current listings checked for DOUWAL.
+None of the public remarks explicitly mention 'double wall' or similar wording, so the evidence looks like checkbox-level support rather than repeated agent confirmation.

 No analysis available